13 Best Budget-Friendly Hotels In San Diego (An Instagram Tour)

 Nestled in the Little Italy neighborhood, Porta Vista is a family-owned boutique hotel with amenities that one might expect in a first class hotel such as rooftop yoga, a state-of-the-art fitness facility, rooms with harbor views, two-level lofts (perfect for entertaining) and The Glass Door restaurant.
 Dogs up to 40 pounds are welcome.
 This cool hotel is within walking distance of the major downtown attractions as well as enjoying all the charms of Little Italy right outside your door.
-They also have a complimentary airport shuttle.Book Now
+They also have a complimentary airport shuttle.Book on Hotels.com

 Airport/Shelter Island Budget Hotels

 These are great for when you need a San Diego airport hotel.